Verb Classes

 (triliteral)

-Three different radicals (“ABC”).
-Rarely end in w or more rarely j; most three-radical verbs with those are 3ae-inf. below.Yes (unless 3rd is weak)sḏm “hear”
+ABCRarely end in j or w; most three-radical verbs ending in those are 3ae-inf. below.Yes

 3ae-inf.